Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 `MBEDTLS_PSA_CRYPTO_CONFIG`, `mbedtls_config.h` + `psa/crypto_config.h`).

 As a result, we need more families of dependency macros than we'd like to.
-This is a temporary situation until we move to a place where everthing is based on PSA Crypto.
+This is a temporary situation until we move to a place where everything is based on PSA Crypto.
 In the meantime, long and explicit names where chosen for the new macros in the hope of avoiding confusion.